 For the Session control type, select Block activities, Control file upload (with inspection), Control file download (with inspection).

 Under Activity source in the Activities matching all the following section, select the filters:

-Device tag: Select Does not equal, and then select Intune compliant, Hybrid Azure AD joined, or Valid client certificate.
+Device tag: Select Does not equal, and then select Intune compliant, Microsoft Entra hybrid joined, or Valid client certificate.
 Your selection depends on the method used in your organization for identifying managed devices.

 App: Select the app you want to control.